 Garden of Evil is a potentially great film with an almost un-killable story.
 Four men follow a beautiful woman into a forbidden land and are destroyed by their own vices.
 The original plan was to film in the United States but Zanuck must have remembered the exotic & other-worldly landscapes of Captain from Castile, a Fox picture made in Mexico seven years before.
 A volcanic eruption just happened to coincide with the filming, favoring Castile with some unique visuals; Zanuck realized that Garden of Evil‘s quasi-allegory could benefit greatly from the same weird locations.

 Garden of Evil is a riveting experience, but not in the conventional way.
 It’s an operatic marriage of music and landscape, something that wouldn’t soak into westerns until the arrival of the Italian Sergio Leone ten years later.
 Hollywood star power is required to to keep the slow and talky screenplay on its feet.
 Widmark’s Fiske evaluates and psychoanalyzes his trail-mates almost non-stop, violating the western rule that prefers action over words.
 Worse, much of Fiske’s non-stop blather sounds like story department character analysis paraphrased as dialogue:

 “Hi, I’m a student of cards and human nature and you’re an interesting person that I want to learn more about!”

 Gary Cooper’s Hooker is not well established.
 Although he has come around the Cape Horn from the East, Hooker is obviously already an expert on everything Mexican and Indian.
 I guess it’s his second time around for Western adventuring.
 Most Cooper films establish his moral position by letting other characters praise and admire him, while he personifies quiet integrity with his actions and body language.
 This show burdens him with portentous dialogue that serves an undeveloped Bible allegory.
 Yes, Leah tempts the men into a savage Garden of Eden where they’re judged for their sins.
 One of them ends up crucified upside-down on a stone cross.
-Cooper’s dialogue passages are at best trivial and at their worst are head-scratching non-sequiturs:
+Cooper’s dialogue passages are at best trivial.
+At their worst they are head-scratching non-sequiturs: